Goodrich-Ramus Barn: Construction

-The barn was built in 1942 from materials made by Rilco (Rock Island Lumber Company), a subsidiary of Weyerhaeuser located in Albert Lea, Minnesota.
+The barn was built in 1942 from materials made by Rilco Laminated Products, Inc., a wholly owned subsidiary of Rock Island Lumber Company located in Albert Lea, Minnesota.
+These were affiliates of the Weyerhaeuser syndicate.
 The company had a number of premanufactured barn patterns available from a catalog.
 This method of barn construction became popular in the late 1930s.
 The roof has a Gothic arch shape formed from laminated timber rafters.
 The glued laminated timber rafters had been developed in Europe and introduced to the United States in 1934.
 The United States Department of Agriculture issued a technical bulletin in 1939 on the use of these rafters, and Rilco was founded in Saint Paul, Minnesota that same year.
 Rilco's marketing literature at the time promoted the rafters as being "factory-fabricated and engineered", and the rafters were shipped predrilled and ready for assembly with all hardware included.

 Masonry work, such as the foundation brick and the clay tile used in the silo, was provided by the Johnston Brothers Clay Works in Fort Dodge, Iowa.

 This barn plan was promoted by the Wisconsin Agricultural Experiment Station.
 The clay tile used for the silo is unusual, because the United States government considered cement safer than tile.
 The government eventually paid many farmers to demolish their clay tile silos and replace them with cement, but the owners of this barn refused.
 Both the clay tile and the main barn components were shipped on the Minneapolis and St. Louis Railway north from Fort Dodge and Albert Lea to the Eden Prairie area.